BleuBleu/FamiStudio/Docs/docs/config.md

 * **Check for updates**: At startup FamiStudio checks for new version online.
 This can be disabled.

-* **Show Tutorial at Startup**: If enabled, the onboarding tutorial will be showed when FamiStudio is launched.
+* **Show Tutorial at Startup**: If enabled, the on-boarding tutorial will be showed when FamiStudio is launched.

 * **Clear Undo/Redo on save**: Wipes the undo/redo stack every time the project is saved.
-This help keep the memory usage lower, but limits your ability to undo indefinately.
+This help keep the memory usage lower, but limits your ability to undo indefinitely.

 * **Open last project on start**: Remember which project you last open and re-opens it next time you launch FamiStudio.